qdrant/landing_page/qdrant-landing/content/blog/qdrant-startup-program.md

 ## Access to popular AI tools

+We’ve built this program to support startups with their entire AI tech stack.
+In addition to Qdrant, accepted startups will receive exclusive discounts from our program partners - Hugging Face, LlamaIndex, and Airbyte - ensuring you have access to the key tools and resources needed to build and scale AI-driven applications.

 Accepted startup program members will have the ability to get additional benefits:

-- Hugging Face: compute credits for the HuggingFace Hub
+- Hugging Face: $500 compute credits for the HuggingFace Hub
-- LlamaIndex: discount for 12 months
+- LlamaIndex: 20% discount for 12 months for LlamaCloud
 - Airbyte: Credits for Airbyte Cloud (Y Combinator startups only)

 _____